smherda/Fortran-90-Code-and-Batch-Script/README.md

-# Fortran-90-Code-and-Bash-Script
+# Fortran-90-Code-and-Batch-Script

-This folder contains code I wrote for projects using Fortran 90 and batch scripts.
+This folder contains code I wrote for projects using Fortran 90 and a batch script.
 The code currently in the folder comes from a mathematics class that I took.

 ## Installation